MaxMillington/snake/README.md

+# Snake is built using Object-Oriented, Test-Driven JavaScript with HTML5 canvas

-# Game Time Starter Kit
+# Game Time

 To install the dependencies: